KLTV: News operation

 The station's longtime slogan is "Proud of East Texas", which has been used since 1985.
-In a June 2006 article, the Longview News-Journal reported KLTV continued its dominance in the area with an estimated 70,000 households tuning into its weeknight 10:00 p.m. broadcast.
+In a June 2006 article, the Longview News-Journal reported KLTV continued its dominance in the area with an estimated 70,000 households tuning into its weeknight 10 p.m. broadcast.
 KETK-TV was second with about 12,000 viewers and KYTX was watched by an estimated 9,000 viewers.
 The station was nominated in 2008 for eleven Lone Star Emmy Awards including: best morning and evening newscasts, weather, along with several news/sports specials and reporting.
 On June 21, 2010, KLTV became the third television station in the Tyler–Longview market to begin broadcasting its local newscasts in high definition.
-On September 10, 2012, KLTV debuted an hour-long weekday afternoon newscast at 4:00 p.m.
+On September 10, 2012, KLTV debuted an hour-long weekday afternoon newscast at 4 p.m.
+The station's Telemundo-affiliated subchannel simulcasts newscasts from sister station KEYU in Amarillo.